 What is an abortion?

-- An induced abortion is the active termination or ending of a pregnancy.
-During an induced abortion, the embryo or fetus and placental tissue are removed or expelled from the uterus.
+- An induced abortion is the active termination or ending of a pregnancy through a medical procedure.

 - There are 2 types of induced abortions: aspiration abortion (sometimes called surgical abortion) or medication abortion (sometimes called medical abortion).